onefrankguy/frankmitchell.org/posts/the-quick-easy-way-to-version-chef-roles.md

 ## Why this is better ##

 At first glance you haven't gained a whole lot.
 A few more lines of Ruby.
 A few less lines of JSON.
-But look back at the [the documentation on managing roles][role] you'll find this warning:
+But look back at [the documentation on managing roles][role] and you'll find this warning:

 > "The canonical source of a role's data is stored on the Chef server, which
 > means that keeping role data in version source control can be challenging."